ANCIENT JEWISH WEDDING CUSTOMS & JESUS CHRIST, HIS BRIDE, THE CHURCH

 When we take the Cup, Communion, we are remembering Him, the price He paid with His Body and His Blood; this is symbolic of the first cup of the Ketubah.
 We should also stop, pause and rejoice in that: The next time the Lord sups the wine again, it will be with us, His Bride.
 This will be symbolic of the second cup of the Ketubah.
 We should take Communion in honor of Him as He has asked, but also with the comfort and intent of someday, being with and sharing the Wedding Cup with Him at the Marriage Supper of the Lamb.

 The Bride did have the choice of refusal.
 If she disagreed with what was being presented to her, she could refuse the wine cup and the deal was off.
 If she drank from the cup of wine, the Covenant was sealed.
-The only way out of it after this for either of them, would be divorce.
-The engagement was binding as legally married.
+The only way out of it after this for either of them, would be death or divorce.
+The engagement was as binding as being legally married.

 When we choose to accept the offer of the Lord, as Lord and Savior, we enter into a covenant relationship.
 We are betrothed to the Lord spiritually and we reject all other gods and idols and stay faithful to Him.
 We are like the Bride of those days, in that we have all the legal rights of being betrothed, even though the marriage is not complete until the final ceremony.

 Having been bought with a price, the Bride now keeps herself for him.

 The Groom then began to build the new home, usually on family property, for the couple.
 It was important that this new home would meet the honor of the Father's stature as it would be the continuing of His family.
 Neither Bride nor Groom knew when the Father would say it was “good enough” so they both needed to be ready.